liam-langstaff/kliq_app/README.md

 - A more comprehensive styles folder with typography and global stylesheets.
 Common styles etc.
 - An SVG component which uses <use xlink> syntax to serve up predefined svgs instead of the mess i made within the sidebar content.
 - No mobile design given, but a focus on mobile first development
 - In its current configuration, the sidebar will always be present, regardless of new routes, due to the structure and projection within the app.component.html.
+- An interface folder would have been nice but I think I only made 1 so just exported within the table component
+- could of created a shared library to share types across different projects

 ### Notes